neglashkari/nd013-c1-vision-starter/Project_WriteUP.md

 ![evaluation_s3_3](https://user-images.githubusercontent.com/109758200/184995176-74a420e2-4420-41d0-924d-1d9a9e131645.png)
 ![evaluation_s3_4](https://user-images.githubusercontent.com/109758200/184995187-53686cd4-5c2a-4919-bf40-b1dd1ce87599.png)

-In the next section, the perofmane of model will be enhanced.
+From the results shown above, losses have decrease with the number of epochs; however, classification loss has reached a base plateau and the final overall loss is about 12.
+In the next section, the perofmane of model will be enhanced as the reference ran with the pretrained model did not show optimal performance.

 #### Improve on the reference